Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

-# Procedure to Restrict Network Access to the ncn-images S3 Bucket
+# Restrict Network Access to the `ncn-images` S3 Bucket

 The configuration documented in this procedure is intended to prevent user-facing dedicated nodes (UANs, Compute Nodes) from retrieving NCN image content from Ceph S3 services, as running on storage nodes.

-Specifically, the controls enacted via this procedure should:
+Specifically, the controls enacted via this procedure should do the following:

 1. Block HAProxy access to the `ncn-images` bucket if the client is not an NCN (NMN) or PXE booting from the MTL network.
 This via a HAProxy ACL on the storage servers.
 2. Enable access logging for HAProxy.